red-blox/zap/docs/config/types.md

 <CodeBlock code="type Health = u8 (0..100)" />

+This works because limits are **inclusive**, and will include 0 and 100.
 ## Strings

 Unlike numbers, strings do not have a maximum length across different types.
 They can be any length unless they are constrained.